EmoIDE/EmoIDE_project/README.md

 4. **Start using the product**:
   - Once the server is up and running and the extension is running and connected to the server, you can start utilizing the Emotionally-Aware IDE Plugin.
-  - Feel free to explore the various functionalities and features offered by the product.
+  - Feel free to explore the various functionalities, settings, and features offered by the product.

 We hope that this tool significantly improves your software development process by incorporating emotions as a valuable asset.
 Should you encounter any issues, have suggestions please don't hesitate to create an issue or pull request on this repository.
 Happy coding!